MCprojectYiranCheng/Codes/README.md

 3. The programmes for Randomized QMC are in the folder "./RQMC"

 4. We use cmake to generate Makefile to compile the programmes; please find the associated "README" files in "./ASIS_MC_Cmake" and in "./RQMC" for compilation and execution.

+## Package Requirement
+GSL Package is needed for the part Randomized QMC